DavePearce/Homepage/content/blog/2023/dafny_as_method.md

 `sum()` example, though Dafny requires slightly more hand-holding to show the `while` loop is equivalent to the recursive specification.
-In particular, a lemma `LemmaFromBytes()` is needed to help reestablish the loop invariant.
+In particular, a lemma `LemmaFromBytes()` is needed to help reestablish the loop invariant (not shown).
 Regardless, the net effect is the same --- `FromBytes()` no longer exhausts the call stack on the official EVM test suite.
 That is a great result!

 ## Conclusion